 Donate closely held stock.
-Restricted stock can be repurchased by the corporation later.
 You enjoy a charitable deduction equal to the appraised value of the stock with no capital gains tax due.

 Tangible Personal Property

-Donate gift property that can be used for our exempt purposes, and enjoy an income tax deduction for the full fair market value.
+Donate gift property that can be used for our exempt purposes, and qualify for an income tax deduction for the full fair market value.